Kernels#

 [1].

-Here you are going to learn how to use default kernels and how to enable your customized environments
+On this page, you will learn how to use default kernels and how to enable your custom environments–for example using conda/mamba or virtualenv.

 System-wide kernels#